-In the lower Darling-Baaka River, these releases have provided the largest overbank flows in more than 10 years.
-This has:
+In the lower Darling-Baaka River, these flows have:

 - connected the river channel with many of the wetlands and billabongs of the lower Darling-Baaka River floodplain, providing significant benefits for vegetation, waterbirds, aquatic bugs, frogs and other animals that live on the floodplain.

 - assisted dispersal of Golden perch (aka Yellowbelly or Callop) from the northern Basin and Menindee Lakes to the lower Darling-Baaka River and ultimately into the River Murray.